SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 For completeness, the same routing is configured for HTTP on port 80, although mobile devices will request the spec files via HTTPS.

+To check your files are served correctly and Android autoverify is working - see [troubleshooting tips](#troubleshooting).

 ### NGINX

 1. Follow the steps in [this article](https://www.sparkpost.com/docs/tech-resources/using-proxy-https-tracking-domain/) to set up your secure tracking domain.